Supplementation & Your Ketogenic Diet

 Exogenous Ketones to Kickstart Ketosis

-Not to be redundant, but your supplement program while on keto would be incomplete without exogenous ketones, BHP Salts.
+Not to be redundant, but your supplement program while on keto would be incomplete without exogenous ketones, BHB Salts.
 As discussed above, exogenous ketones provide almost instant energy and can aid in getting into ketosis and/or returning to ketosis after consuming carbohydrates.
 Look for products containing the ingredient “Go BHP” from Compound Solutions as a trusted source for quality products.

 Serious Supplements for the Strength Athletes on the Keto Diet